 It was Pope Benedict who gave the abbey independent status and, at the end of the 15th century, a printing press enabled the abbey’s prominence to be heightened even more.
 Also in the 15th century the ‘Escolanía’ was founded and is reputed to be the oldest music school in Europe.
 Today its pupils, the Montserrat Boys’ Choir, still sing in the basilica at least once a day during most of the year.
 The founder of the Jesuit movement, Ignatius Loyola, spent time at Montserrat in 1522.

 The low point of the abbey’s history came in 1811 when it was sacked and destroyed by the French and then abandoned during the Carlist Wars.
 There was a complete rebuild of the monastery later in the 19th century.
+Nowadays, a visit to Montserrat is one of the most popular day trips from Barcelona.

 When to Visit Montserrat